zachmichael14/protein_viewer/README.md

     - A static version of the notebook will be displayed while the server spins up.

  ![static_notebook.png](img/static_notebook.png)

+2. Run the first code cell and select a protein to view from the dropdown box.
+The selected protein will be displayed in the cell output along with a GUI for controlling the view.

 ### GUI reference <a class="anchor" id="gui-reference"></a>